KSP-KOS/KOS_DOC/source/summary_topics/controlStyles.md

 Typically, you will find that all of these constructs are useful at the same time and your code will naturally contain some sequential parts in combination with long-term and short-term triggers which can modify states in complex loops of varying frequency.
 If you didn't follow that bit of gobbledygook, don't worry.
 In the next sections I will talk about a few guidelines I can recommend when setting up any program.

+### General Guidelines for kOS Scripts

+Here we will discuss two general guidelines to follow when writing your first kOS scripts.
+These are not meant to be absolute and there will certainly be cases when you need to break one or both of them.
+Mostly, these are to help beginners develop a sense of how to start coding an auto-pilot for a specific maneuver.

+__1. Minimize Time Spent in WHEN/THEN Blocks__

+Remember that WAIT statements are ignored when inside WHEN/THEN blocks.
+It is OK to loop over small lists (engines for example), but don't let it get out of hand.
+The WHEN/THEN construct was designed to accommodate quick bits of code.
+Consider this bit of (non-working) code which tries to adjust the throttle based on the ship's acceleration (be sure to equip the vessel with an accelerometer!):

+    SET acc_setpoint TO 2.
+    WHEN SHIP:ALTITIUDE > 10000 THEN {
+        UNTIL SHIP:ALTITIUDE > 20000 {
+            SET acc TO SHIP:SENSORS:ACC:MAG.
+            SET thrott TO 0.05 * (acc_setpoint - acc).
+            LOCK THROTTLE to thrott.
+        }
+    }

+Admittedly, this is a contrived example, plus it won't work.
+Everything in a WHEN/THEN block must complete in the current physics tick, but we have a loop until the ship reaches 20km.
+We can rework this by doing the following:

+    SET thrott TO 1.
+    SET dthrott TO 0.
+    LOCK THROTTLE to thrott.
+    WHEN SHIP:ALTITIUDE > 10000 THEN {
+        SET acc_setpoint TO 2.
+        LOCK acc TO SHIP:SENSORS:ACC:MAG.
+        LOCK dthrott TO 0.05 * (acc_setpoint - acc).
+    }
+    UNTIL SHIP:ALTITIUDE > 20000 {
+        SET thrott TO thrott + dthrott.
+        WAIT 0.001.
+    }

+This code *could* be streamlined further, but now it should more-or-less work.
+What we have done is set up a proportional feedback loop, from 10km to 20km, to keep the acceleration of the ship at 2 by adjusting the throttle.
+The real take-away from this example is to keep WHEN/THEN blocks separate from UNTIL loops.
+Specifically, never put an UNTIL loop inside a WHEN/THEN block and it should be extremely rare to put a WHEN/THEN statement inside an UNTIL loop.

+__2. Minimize Trigger Conditions__

+When I first started writing kOS scripts, I tried to make full use of WHEN/THEN triggers with mult-level LOCK variables.
+There is a lot of power in this, but I found it was very easy to hit kOS's hard limit in the number of operations allowed for trigger checking.
+For example, many times, I had two or more WHEN statements that were dependent on the same LOCK variable.
+This caused the LOCK variable to be calculated multiple times in a single update.
+If the LOCK was deep enough, the calculation would become too expensive to do twice and kOS would stop and complain.